-Pro #4: Make most of plan startup tax credit
+Pro #4: Make the most of plan startup tax credit

 Qualifying businesses can receive a tax credit for up to 50% of startup costs, up to $500 a year for three years (for a total of $1,500).
-The credit can be used to offset expenses needed to set up, administer, and educate employees about the plan.
+Companies can use the credit to offset expenses of setting up, administering, and educating employees about the plan.

 Having a controlled group 401(k) allows the owner(s) to stretch out this tax credit and provides an incentive to deliver a comprehensive employee education program about the new plan (more tax credits to offset education costs for a single program instead of many).

-However, controlled group retirement plans have disadvantages, too.
+However, controlled group retirement plans have a few challenges, too.

 In addition to the necessary 401(k) compliance testing, the plan administrator needs to keep an eye on assessing controlled group status.
 Some controlled groups can be more complicated than others with more than one type of brother-sister relationship.
 Adequate recordkeeping may be beyond the ability of the current administrator.